Bikatr7/Bikatr7/README.md

 ### **Negation Game**
 - **[Negation Game](https://negationgame.com)**: A really cool project I'm working on as part of my internship.
 [Source code available here](https://github.com/network-goods-institute/negation-game).

-### **Adevent of Code 2024**
-- I'm working on solving the Advent of Code 2024 problems, my repo is private as of now but I'll make it public after the 25th.
-I do post some of the solutions on my Twitter though (same username).

-For my posts regarding AoC 2024 see [Methodology](https://kadenbilyeu.com/blog/a3e009b8-aca5-4686-a4c5-ca016d6d0227) and [Thought Process](https://kadenbilyeu.com/blog/8c4d587d-be61-43a1-bded-67e13976a447)

 ## 📫 Contact Me

 - **Email**: [kadenbilyeu@proton.me](mailto:kadenbilyeu@proton.me)